-- Judge in question will also notify District Court Administration, Office of Court Administration, and the local administrative Probate Judge so that proper notification can be made to the local health authorities so that contact tracing can be performed. - 3.
-Probate Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice. - 4.
-Probate Judges and court staff will be required to wear face coverings, practice social distancing, and practice appropriate hygiene recommendations at all time. - 5.
-Protective Measures: The County will provide sneeze guards for the clerks, court reporter and witness.
-The County will also provide each probate court with face coverings and gloves.
+- positive.
+The judge will also notify District Court Administration or Office of Court Administration so that proper notification can be made to the local health authorities so that contact tracing can be performed. - 3.
+Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice. - Judges and court staff will be required to wear face coverings, practice social distancing, and practice appropriate hygiene recommendations at all time. - 5.
+Protective Measures: The County has providedsneeze guards for the clerks, court reporter and witness.
+The County has also provide each court with face coverings and gloves.
 The County will, throughout the day, clean "touch points" and will perform a thorough cleaning of the complex at least once a week.
+The County will make all reasonable efforts to use EPA-registered products that have an approved emerging viral pathogen claim for COVID-19.
+These cleaning products will be used according to label instructions.